vannavu/vannavu.github.io/_drafts/2022-02-20-a-collection-of-thoughts-around-ambi-font-collection.md

 it is so hard to make a design that critiques. why is that?

 ### 5. It was a fucking mess
-By building a  conventional type family model, I was limitless. oops.
+By building an unconventional type family model, I was limitless. oops.

-gvhIn becoming overwhelmed by all that was unwritten and the pressure of time, I began to lose commitment and confidence.
+In becoming overwhelmed by all that was unwritten and the pressure of time, I began to lose commitment and confidence.
 I didn’t give full care as I didn’t respect my own work.
 I lacked belief.

 There are different types of perfection.
 It can be hard to discern which details matter when the intent isn’t clarified.
 The inability to prioritize compounding typeface edits is paralyzing.
 Critiques in the moment are also not really a discussion.
 I didn’t set space to fully reflect on critiques.
 What the critic sees and suggestions on what to do do not necessarily align.
 Critique brings the project into questioning.

-I was caught up in aesthetics when the question I was actually interested in was a matter of composition (typography)
+I was caught up in aesthetics when the question I was actually interested in was a matter of composition (typography), how the whole reflects the whole.

 ### 6. Post
 I have begun building the language.